-Our executive officers, directors, and substantially all holders of our capital stock and securities convertible into or exchangeable for our capital stock are subject to market standoff agreements with us or have entered into lock-up agreements with the underwriters for our initial public offering agreeing, subject to certain exceptions, not to, without the prior written consent of Goldman Sachs & Co.
+Our executive officers and directors are subject to market standoff agreements with us or have entered into lockup agreements with the underwriters for our follow-on public offering agreeing, subject to certain exceptions, not to, without the prior written consent of Goldman Sachs & Co.
 LLC, Morgan Stanley & Co.
-LLC, and BofA Securities, Inc., on behalf of the underwriters, dispose of or hedge any shares or any securities convertible into or exchangeable for shares of our capital stock for a period of 180 days after the date of our Final Prospectus for our IPO, dated as of July 1, 2020 and filed with the SEC, pursuant to Rule 424(b)(4) on July 2, 2020.
+LLC, and BofA Securities, Inc., on behalf of the underwriters, dispose of or hedge any shares or any securities convertible into or exchangeable for shares of our capital stock for a period of 90 days after the date of our Final Prospectus for our follow-on offering, dated as of October 21, 2020 and filed with the SEC, pursuant to Rule 424(b)(4) on October 22, 2020.
 When the lock-up period in the lock-up agreements expires, our locked-up security holders will be able to sell our shares in the public market, subject in some cases to the volume and other restrictions of Rule 144.
 In addition, Goldman Sachs & Co.
 LLC, Morgan Stanley & Co.
 LLC, and BofA Securities, Inc., on behalf of the underwriters, may release all or some portion of the shares subject to the lock-up agreements prior to the expiration of the lock-up period.
 Sales of a substantial number of such shares, or the perception that such sales may occur, upon expiration of, or early release of the securities subject to, the lock-up agreements, could cause our stock price to fall or make it more difficult for you to sell your common stock at a time and price that you deem appropriate.

-Stockholders owning an aggregate of up to 37,608,433 shares are entitled, under our registration rights agreement, to require us to register shares owned by them for public sale in the United States.
+Stockholders owning an aggregate of up to approximately 20.7 million shares are entitled, under our registration rights agreement, to require us to register shares owned by them for public sale in the United States.
 Sales of our shares as restrictions end or pursuant to registration rights may make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
 These sales also could cause the trading price of our common stock to fall and make it more difficult for you to sell shares of our common stock.